SalomePlatform/hexablock/doc/annexe.rst

 Vertices in an hexahedron
 ''''''''''''''''''''''''''''

-Where are the 8 vertices in an hexahedron ?
+Naming rule for the 8 vertices in an hexahedron

  V_ACE or 0: planes Z=0 and Y=0 and X=0